CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <h2> Data security</h2>

-<p>CLOSER Discovery hosts metadata.
+<p>The data hosted within CLOSER Discovery is metadata.
 This is, simply put, data about data.
 It does not host the data itself.
-Variables are all listed by name, linked to their data set and their source data collection instrument.
+Variables are all listed by name, linked to their dataset and their source data collection instrument.
 There are also summary statistics for each variable, such as valid and invalid, minimum and maximum, frequency, etc. However, these are stored only as the final values.
 The data behind them is not included within CLOSER Discovery.   </p>

-<p>For example, if a question was asked of 2,500 people and an answer was recorded for 2,000, then there would be 2,000 valid and 500 invalid responses.
-If the question had Yes and No as possible answers, CLOSER Discovery might tell you that 1,500 said Yes and 500 said No. These are recorded simply as Yes = 1,500 and No = 500.
-The individual responses are not stored.
-It is not, therefore, possible to find out from CLOSER Discovery what person number 1,437 answered.  </p>
+<p>For example, if aan answer to a question was recorded for 2,000 people and it had Yes and No as possible answers, CLOSER Discovery records these simply as Yes = 1,500 and No = 500.
+Individual responses are not stored so you cannot find out from CLOSER Discovery what person number 1,437 answered.
+You also cannot cross-tabulate within CLOSER Discovery.
+If 1,500 people said Yes to question 1 and 1,500 said Yes to question 2, you cannot ascertain if those are the same 1,500 people or not (with the exception where questions are dependent questions).  </p>

-<p>It is also not possible to cross-tabulate within CLOSER Discovery.
-We know that 1,500 said Yes to question 1 and 1,500 said Yes to question 2.
-There is no way, in the metadata, to know if those are the same 1,500 people or not.
-The only exception is where questions are dependent.
-If question 2 was only asked of people who said Yes to question 1, then you will know they are the same.
-This allows you to make useful judgements about the robustness of the data, but you will need to source and analyse the data itself to gain more detail. </p>

 <h2>Your data protection rights </h2>